Health Reform 2010: New Elder Abuse Reporting Requirements

 Although background checks on long-term care employees are a function of state law, current background checks using the Virginia State Police database may not detect crimes committed in another state.
 The PPACA also contains Section 6201, or the Patient Safety and Abuse Prevention Act, which expands a previous HHS pilot program to establish a national criminal background check system for employees of long-term care facilities.
 Federal grants encourage states to participate voluntarily in the national system.
 The new law prohibits the hiring of abusive workers and requires nationwide criminal background checks on direct patient access employees in participating states.
 The federal guidance implementing the PPACA provisions awaits.

 As the new federal health reform legislation is implemented via the regulatory process, new changes to the legal and operational requirements for long term care facilities will occur.
-If our firm can be of assistance in further identifying and interpreting these changes for you, please let Peter Mellette, Harrison Gibbs or Nathan Mortier know.
+If our firm can be of assistance in further identifying and interpreting these changes for you, please let Peter Mellette or Harrison Gibbs know.